 - Keep One Eye Always on the IRS – With new rules possible any time, periodically checking in on the IRS’ virtual currency documentation will keep you in the loop.
 This is the central source of truth for all official IRS rulings on virtual currencies.

 - Checking in With Experts – Of course, it never hurts to consult an expert.
-With cryptocurrency regulation and tax situations rather nebulous, a five-minute chat from time to time with an accountant won’t hurt you one bit.
+With cryptocurrency regulation and tax situations rather nebulous, a five-minute chat from time to time with a CPA with experience in cryptocurrencies won’t hurt.
+Check out our crypto CPA directory if you need help filing taxes with cryptocurrencies.